A day in the life of a Blended+ student is not a one-size fits all experience, and is tailored for students who:

 Combined with live mid-day direct online instruction that’s recorded if the student is unable to attend the class, the weekly learning format of Blended+ helps student athletes plan around missed days due to competitions without falling behind their peers.
-During hybrid flex time, this student connects with teachers either on campus or online as their schedules permit.
+During blended flex time, this student connects with teachers either on campus or online as their schedules permit.

 Dynamic in-person learning with peers on and off campus is scheduled mid-week to accommodate travel schedules on either side of the weekend.
 Project-based and experiential learning connects the student athlete to their peers, teachers, and networks in the community.